Bali with Grandparents and Kids: How Indian Families Can Travel Stress-Free

 Is Bali Suitable for Multi-Generational Families?

-Short answer: Yes — but not automatically.
+Short answer: Yes β€” but not automatically.

 Why Bali Works Well for Multi-Gen Travel

-• Good balance of relaxation and activities
+• A good balance of relaxation and activities

-• Easy availability of private transport
+• Easy access to private drivers for transport

 Benefits for Grandparents